JumpTask logo

 3. Graphic designer

-Graphic design is a great option for creative introverts who like to work independently.
-You can express ideas visually without much verbal communication.
-However, you’ll need to communicate with your clients or present your work when necessary
+Graphic design is a great job for creative introverts who like to work independently.
+Introverts tend to enjoy turning good ideas into visuals.
+You can express concepts through visual art without much verbal communication.

-Salary data shows that the average salary for graphic designers in the U.S. is around $22 per hour.
+Salary data shows that the average salary for graphic designers in the U.S. is around $24 per hour.
 Your rates will increase over time as you gain experience or land higher-paying gigs.

 As a graphic designer, your primary duties are: